For FAQs and current status of services and policies see UW Libraries Operations Updates

 AASHTO (American Association of State Highway & Transportation Officials)

-Some of the major AASHTO publications which include standards are:
+Some of the major AASHTO publications which include standards and specifications are:

 ACI (American Concrete Institute)

 The American Concrete Institute (ACI) serves the various components of the concrete industry.
-It has about one hundred technical committees, and the documents produced by these committees are arranged into five groups in the six-part Manual of Concrete Practice (MCP) (Engineering Library Reference, TA681.A64) which includes almost all of the Institute's codes, standards, and committee reports including 318-08: Building Code Requirements for Structural Concrete and Commentary.
+It has about one hundred technical committees, and the documents produced by these committees are arranged into five groups in the nine-part ACI Collection of Concrete Codes, Specifications, and Practices (most recent edition in Engineering Library Reference, TA681.A64; older editions in Engineering Stacks) which includes almost all of the Institute's codes, standards, and committee reports including 318: Building Code Requirements for Structural Concrete and Commentary.
 They include research and administration, materials and properties of concrete, design and construction practices, structural analysis, and special products and processes.

 AHRI (Air-Conditioning, Heating, & Refrigeration Institute)

 The Air-Conditioning, Heating, and Refrigeration Institute (AHRI) is a voluntary, nonprofit organization comprised of the manufacturers of air conditioning, refrigeration, and heating products.
-The more than 60 standards now published are mainly performance-rating standards, although some are application or terminology standards.
+AHRI maintains a continuously evolving portfolio of over 100 performance rating standards and guidelines for the HVACR and water heating industry.
 Many AHRI standards are accepted as American National Standards.

 ANSI Incorporated by Reference (IBR) Portal